armory3d/armory_docs/remarks/faq.md

 # FAQ

+## How can I see error output?

+On Windows, press **Window - Toggle System Console**.
+On Linux and Mac, Blender needs to be launched from console.

 ## Unable to compile empty project
 Make sure SDK path is set up properly or that 'Bundled SDK' is enabled in add-on properties.